pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # medium, this value might need to be adjusted for optimal performance.
 io-concurrency = 5

+# The maximum number of non-fatal errors to tolerate before stopping TiDB Lightning.
+# Non-fatal errors are localized to a few rows, and ignoring those rows allows the import process to continue.
+# Setting this to N means that TiDB Lightning will stop as soon as possible when the (N+1)-th error is encountered.
+# The skipped rows will be inserted into tables inside the "task info" schema on the target TiDB, which can be configured below.
+max-error = 0
+# task-info-schema-name is the name of the schema or database that stores TiDB Lightning execution results.
+# To disable error recording, set this to an empty string.
+# task-info-schema-name = 'lightning_task_info'

 # In parallel import mode, the schema name that stores the meta information for each TiDB Lightning instance in the target cluster.
 By default, the value is "lightning_metadata".
 # Configure this parameter only if parallel import is enabled.
 # **Note:**